drduh/macOS-Security-and-Privacy-Guide/README.md

 Alternatively, you can manage an encrypted passwords file yourself with `gpg` (shameless plug for my [pwd.sh](https://github.com/drduh/pwd.sh) script).

-In addition to passwords, ensure your online accounts (such as github, google accounts, etc.) have [two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) enabled.
+In addition to passwords, ensure eligible online accounts, such as Github, Google accounts, banking, have [two factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication) enabled.

 Look to [Yubikey](https://www.yubico.com/products/yubikey-hardware/yubikey-neo/) for a two factor and private key (e.g., ssh, gpg) hardware token.
+One of two Yubikey's slots can also be programmed to emit a long, static password (which can be used in combination with a short, memorized password, for example).

 ## Backup
 Always encrypt files locally before backing them up to external media or online services.
 One way is to use a symmetric cipher with **gpg** and a password of your choosing.